dot-layer/blog/content/bookshelf/islr.md

 ---
-title: Book Review: An Introduction to Statistical Learning
+title: "Book Review: An Introduction to Statistical Learning"
 slug: islr
 author: "Christopher Blier-Wong"
 description: "With Applications in R"